Frequently Asked Questions & Quick Facts

-Do not be fooled by William Jewell College's published tuition price for 2014-2015.
-Rarely does a William Jewell College applicant be admitted without some sort of scholarship based on their academic performance in high school or at another institution.
+Rarely is a William Jewell College applicant admitted without some sort of scholarship based on their academic performance in high school or at another institution.
+Click here for the published tuition price (before scholarships) for 2014-2015.
 William Jewell offers one of the most competitive financial aid programs around.
 Does this mean every student who applies will receive a full-ride?
 Of course not.
 However, we work with students and their families to help make Jewell affordable through a combination of scholarship, grant, work programs and student loans.

 99% of Students receive financial aid.